-A budget account helps you to spread out the cost of your bills over the year.
-You make a payment of a set amount into the budget account every week or month so the money is there to pay your bills.
-This means you have money to pay your bills on time.
-Budget accounts are offered by some banks and credit unions.
+A budget account helps you to spread out the cost of your household bills over the year.
+You make a payment of a set amount into the budget account every week or month so the money is there to pay your bills on time.

 You pay your bills from your budget account during the year whenever they are due and you pay equal monthly amounts into the budget account from your normal current account.
 The limit on your budget account will reduce with each monthly payment.

 This type of account is essentially a form of credit that allows you to pay your household bills whenever they are due.
 This can be convenient if you get paid on a weekly basis and your bills need to be paid every month.
 Here are some things you should be aware of with budget accounts:

 - You can pay your bills by direct debit, standing order, cheque, online or transferring money directly from your budget account.